The Ihara Zeta function for infinite graphs: Introduction

 Recent years have seen quite some interest in Zeta functions on infinite graphs.
 Indeed, for certain periodic graphs an ad-hoc definition of the Zeta function has been given by Clair / Mokhtari-Sharghi in \cite{CMS01} and for certain specific examples it has been investigated how to define a Zeta function via suitable approximations by Grigorchuk / Zuk \cite{GZ}, Clair / Mokhtari-Sharghi \cite{CMS} and Guido / Isola / Lapidus \cite{GIL08,GIL09}.
 The authors of \cite{GIL08} note as a main motivation for their study that there are only very few infinite graphs for which a Zeta function is defined.
 Also, for the two dimensional integer lattice a Zeta function has been defined and computed by Clair in \cite{Clair} and for general regular graphs with a transitive group action a Zeta function has been defined and studied in its connection to heat kernels in Chinta / Jorgenson / Karlsson \cite{CJK13}.
 A recent approach for a class of infinite weighted graphs can be found in \cite{Dei14}.

+Roughly speaking these works offer two different solutions to deal with the mentioned problem of infiniteness of number of loops of a given size: One solution is to suitably approximate the infinite graph by finite graphs and show convergence of the Zeta functions of the finite graphs \cite{GZ,CMS,GIL08,GIL09}.
+The other solution amounts to only counting the loops at finitely many special vertices \cite{Clair,CJK13} as is very natural in the presence of symmetries in the graph.

-However, so far, there is no general procedure on how to associate a Zeta function to a graph or how to approximate it and there is no closed formula for a Zeta function on a general graph.
+While these offer very convincing solutions in specific cases, there is so far no general procedure on how to associate a Zeta function to a graph or how to approximate it and there is no closed formula for a Zeta function on a general graph.
 This is the starting point for our paper.
 Our main aims are the following: